 Racking the floor to create a random stagger pattern serves two purposes: one that is aesthetic and the other, structural.
 Both are equally important.

 In terms of aesthetics, staggering the end joints avoids creating lines that run perpendicular to the direction of the floor.
-When these lines are visible, they obviate the fact that the floor is composed of identical panels and detract from the illusion that the hardwood pattern is trying to create.
+When these lines are visible, they obviate the fact that the floor is composed of identical panels and detract from the illusion that the flooring's hardwood pattern is trying to create.

 Structurally, adjacent end joints that coincide or occur close to each other are more likely to separate.
 When the end joints are properly staggered, each end joint gets reinforcement from the planks on either side.
-Adjacent end joints tend to weaken each other, increasing the likelihood of a gap forming in one of both of them.
+Adjacent end joints tend to weaken each other, increasing the likelihood of a gap forming in one or both of them.

 The Recommended Distance Between End Joints